 In assessing whether or not a financial system is efficient or facilitates efficiency, one can use certain direct and indirect indicators.
-One can group these indicators into those that relate to
+One can group these indicators into those that relate to the following groups:

-- (i) the institutional environment,
+- (1) the institutional environment;

-- (ii) market structure and size,
+- (2) market structure and size;

-- (iii) the nature, level and evolution of transaction costs.
+- (3) the nature, level and evolution of transaction costs.

-3.2.1 Institutional Environment
+2.1.
+Institutional Environment

 The institutional environment is the most important of these factors because institutions both enable and constrain crucial actions.
-Hence they are major determinants of the incentive structure.
-The institutional structure specifies the conventions and codes of conduct, the freedom to contract, and the property rights structure (ownership rights, rights of transfer, appropriability of earnings from one's assets, the internalization of costs and benefits from one's activities).
-This is one reason why the legal and the regulatory framework are extremely important.
-So also are clubs and associations (e.g. forex clubs, bankers' associations, accounting associations, etc.).
-Hence either by law, by negotiated agreement, or 'tradition', institutional arrangements evolve or are designed to enhance the efficiency of the financial system by facilitating certain transactions, reducing transaction costs, and integrating otherwise segmented markets.
+Hence, they are major determinants of the incentive structure.
+The institutional structure specifies the conventions and codes of conduct, the freedom to contract, and the property rights structure (ownership rights, rights of transfer, appropriability of earnings from one's assets, and the internalization of costs and benefits from one's activities).
+This is one reason why the legal and regulatory framework is extremely important.
+So, too, are clubs and associations (e.g. foreign exchange clubs, bankers associations, accounting associations, etc.).
+Hence, either by law, negotiated agreement or 'tradition', institutional arrangements evolve or are designed to enhance the efficiency of the financial system by facilitating certain transactions, reducing transaction costs, and integrating otherwise segmented markets.
 Such institutional arrangements specify, for example:

-- (i) rules, codes of conduct including fiduciary obligations, and procedures in interactions; - (ii) uniform guidelines in formulating different types of contracts; - (iii) uniform standards and measurements for commodities and services; - (iv) assessment and evaluation standards (credit ratings, etc.); - (v) common technical language in communications, common value dates for money, exchange, and securities transactions, and uniform computer codes and languages for financial transactions; - (vi) chart of accounts for use by banks.
+- (1) rules, codes of conduct (including fiduciary obligations) and procedures in interactions; - (2) uniform guidelines in formulating different types of contracts; - (3) uniform standards and measurements for commodities and services; - (4) assessment and evaluation standards (such as credit ratings, for example); - (5) common technical language in communications, common value dates for money, exchange and securities transactions, and uniform computer codes and languages for financial transactions; - (6) charts of accounts for use by banks.

-These factors, in turn, promote well-functioning and orderly competition, exchange, intermediation, and arbitrage.
+These factors, in turn, promote well-functioning and orderly competition, exchange, intermediation and arbitrage.

-3.2.2 Market Size and Structure
+2.2.
+Market Size and Structure

-The social efficiency of financial markets tends to be enhanced

-- (i) the more competitive markets are, - (ii) the higher the level of expertise of market participants,

-- (iii) the more internalized costs and benefits are so that market participants capture a high fraction of the flow of wealth (net of externalities) created by their actions, - (iv) the more quickly market participants respond to price signals using efficiently all the information at their disposal.
+The social efficiency of financial markets tends to be enhanced the more competitive markets are, the higher the level of expertise of market participants, the more internalized costs and benefits are (so that market participants capture a high fraction of the flow of wealth (net of externalities) created by their actions), and the faster market participants respond to price signals using all the information at their disposal efficiently.
 Market size and structure affect each of these characteristics of the market (competitiveness, participants' expertise, internalization of costs and benefits, and response elasticities).
-There are also often economies of scale which accrue as the unit size of financial transactions increases or as the absolute size of a total market increases.
+There are also often economies of scale that accrue as the unit size of financial transactions increases or as the absolute size of a total market increases.

-In investigating the contribution of market size and structure to the social efficiency of the financial system, one would tend to look at a number of indicators.
-These would include
+In investigating the contribution of market size and structure to the social efficiency of the financial system, one tends to look at a number of indicators.
+These include

-- (i) barriers to entry (hence openness of the market), - (ii) the degree of segmentation of the market for a particular asset (e.g. government securities, foreign exchange) across regions or across groups of firms of the same country, - (iii) the number of firms in a particular market, - (iv) the stock of financial assets held relative to GDP, - (v) the variety of financial instruments in the market, - (vi) the diversity of participants (brokers, dealers, market makers) and the degree of specialization by functions and by assets, - (vii) the extent to which a market is privatized or at least the degree to which organizations are profit-seeking and have autonomy and accountability in decision-making.
+- (1) barriers to entry (and, hence, openness of the market), - (2) the degree of segmentation of the market for a particular asset (e.g. government securities, foreign exchange) across regions or across groups of firms of the same country, - (3) the number of firms in a particular market, - (4) the stock of financial assets held relative to gross domestic product (GDP), - (5) the variety of financial instruments in the market, - (6) the diversity of participants (brokers, dealers, market makers) and the degree of specialization by functions and by assets, - (7) the extent to which a market is privatized, or, at least, the degree to which organizations are profit-seeking and have autonomy and accountability in decision-making.

-3.2.3 Transaction Costs
+2.3.
+Transaction Costs